 Accurate CO₂ detection for smarter spaces

-The CDS201 combines CO₂, temperature, and humidity sensing in one compact unit.
-With NDIR accuracy, stable performance, and versatile outputs, it’s ideal for demand‑controlled ventilation and smart building automation
+Compact 3-in-1 sensor measuring CO₂, temperature, and humidity.
+With accurate NDIR technology and flexible outputs, it’s ideal for demand-controlled ventilation and smart buildings.

-EE850 is a duct‑mount CO₂ and temperature sensor with optional humidity measurement.
-Its robust NDIR design, pollution resistance, and flexible outputs make it ideal for HVAC, ventilation, and process control
+Duct-mount CO₂ and temperature sensor with optional humidity.
+Durable NDIR design and flexible outputs make it perfect for HVAC and ventilation control.

 NDIR Technology: Uses non-dispersive infrared sensing for accurate and stable CO₂ detection